LeeZeHao/Kiki_Delivery_Docs/features/hardware/rotatingcamera.md

 </p>

 The Yaw Motor rotates the top part of the mount (along with the Pitch motor) side-to-side, providing yaw rotation for the camera view.
 The Pitch motor rotates the camera up and down, providing pitch rotation for the camera view.
 In total, this provides two degrees of freedom for the camera rotation system.

+Both servo motors are connected to the GPIO pins on the Raspberry Pi 5.
+The Python script is able to control the motors by sending signals through this connection.

 The user can control the camera via the right joystick (lower right corner of screen) in the client side control interface.